 To make a dent in labor costs without understaffing facilities, healthcare organizations have found new ways to effectively recruit, engage and, more importantly, retain talent.
 Meeting the needs of their workforce leads to happier, more engaged healthcare professionals, which translates to improved clinical outcomes and overall higher quality of care.

-Here are 5 ways to optimize the talent you have and, in turn, reduce overall labor costs:
+5 ways to optimize talent and reduce overall labor costs:

 Improving employee retention is one sure-fire way to control labor costs.
 To keep people around, it helps to understand what they want.

 Younger generations—the healthcare professionals most likely to quit in the first couple years—value these 5 things most according to a Gallup survey:

 • Development: opportunities to learn and grow

 • Ongoing conversations: consistent feedback that helps them improve

 • Strengths: Celebrate and help build on them

 As this generation becomes the dominant age group of today’s workforce, it will be key to invest the time and energy to adapt to their needs.
 Creating an environment that gives them purpose, connection, and opportunities to grow will decrease turnover and additional recruiting needs.

 #2: Support continuing education

 Nurse residency programs and support of continuing education both help improve retention.
 Continuing education is a requirement for nurses.